Numbness in knee or leg after knee surgery? Causes, treatment and more.

 - See a physiotherapist for appropriate exercise prescription

 Physiotherapy can help settle the nerves with appropriate exercises.
-The aim of these exercises is to help reduce the amount of swelling within the nerve.
+The aim of these exercises is to help reduce the amount of swelling within the nerve and the knee.

 These exercises will help to gently glide the nerve without straining it, which helps to pump the fluid out of the nerve.
 This same principle is used by your body to pump fluid through veins.